DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Persuasion and proposals.md

 	- Proposed plan, options or solution
 	- Team members and qualifications
 	- Schedule, tasks and cost
+- Conclusion
+	- Summary of key points and benefits
+	- Request for authorization approval of the proposal
+	- Next steps or action items

 ---
 Read also -